 If you are an athlete, Ashtanga yoga might be your ideal remedy for slower-style classes that leave you feeling bored.
 This energetic form keeps you moving for up to two hours as you work through various poses.
 You’ll do a series of vinyasas, or breath-body movements, to transition between each one, occasionally throwing in a handstand or flip.

 Because of the unique challenges of this class, you should find a qualified instructor.
-They can guide you through getting into complicated poses such as dwi pada sirsasana — both legs behind the head — without hurting your neck.
+They can guide you through getting into complicated poses such as Dwi Pada Sirsasana — both legs behind the head — without hurting your neck.
 Also, make sure you mention any limitations you have.
 You might want to skip the headstand section, for example, if you have had a traumatic brain injury.

 8. Kundalini Yoga

-Each class ends with a relaxation followed by a meditation.
 If you have anxiety or depression, this form of yoga might work as an outstanding complementary therapy.
 It helps put you in touch with your spiritual side and realize your power to influence life events.

 9. Yoga Nidra

-Mia Barnes is a wellness writer with a passion for healthy living, meditation, and yoga.
+Author Bio: Mia Barnes is a wellness writer with a passion for healthy living, meditation, and yoga.
 She is also the Editor-in-Chief of Body + Mind.